Cribstone/about/RESUME_2015_short.md

 Lifelong learner and educator with experience teaching in both the college and middle school level.

 ##Highlighted Employers, Projects & Publications
-**Brigade Captain, Code for America Brigade**
+**Code for America Brigade**

-Maine   2012- Present
+  Brigade Captain 2012- Present

-As a Brigade Captain in the Code for America program,
+  www.brigade.codeforamerica.org

-**Founder, Code for Maine**
+**Code for Maine**
+  Founder/Regional Organizer- 2012-Present
+  www.codeformaine.org

 I co-founded Code for Maine and am responsible for organizing an annual strategic plan, managing statewide activities, organizing volunteers and reaching out to public officials.